KyosukeTakami/HypoGen_LA/README.md

 This repository includes:

-- A **publicly available dataset** designed for fine-tuning purposes.
+- A **publicly available dataset** designed for fine-tuning purposes to researchers.
 - **Sample code** for fine-tuning LLMs using the ChatGPT API.
 - Documentation on how to utilize the dataset and implement fine-tuning with ease.